IMI Systems: Armor add-ons

-Security training

-IMI also provides military training to the Israeli citizens.
-IMI contracts its services to outside countries that need security and military training.
-The clients come to IMI in Israel for months of security and V.I.P. training.

-Defective cluster bombs used by Georgia

-IMI manufactured cluster bombs, which were sold to foreign nations including NATO countries.
-A study by Human Rights Watch found Israeli-manufactured cluster bombs were used by Georgia during its war with Russia.
-Most bombs in the run were found defective, and were dropped in at least 9 residential areas.
-Pentagon sources identified to Haaretz the manufacturer as IMI.

 Metropolitan College of New York

 Israel Military Industries also has a partnership with the Metropolitan College of New York (MCNY) in New York City.
 Metropolitan College of New York offers a classroom based Master's In Public Administration in Emergency Management and Homeland Security.
 In addition, all students go to Israel for an intensive study abroad seminar covering Homeland Security and Anti-Terrorism topics with Israel's top security and military experts.